Edventures with Kids

-Thanks to Angie, a great mom & party planner, here's a fun way to get kids more involved in celebrating during the Olympic Games this summer!
+Thanks to Angie, a great mom & party planner, here’s a great way to get your kids more involved during the Olympic Games with some outdoor activities and spirited fun!

-When faced with choosing a theme for her son's birthday party this year, Angie thought it would be memorable to host an Olympic-themed party in a local park.
-She hosted an amazing party and has graciously shared her photos & ideas below!
+When faced with choosing a theme for her son’s birthday party, Angie thought it would be memorable to host an Olympic-themed party in a local park.
+The kids had a wonderful time and Angie graciously shared her photos & ideas below!

 Decide on Your Events